Alexia Fürnkranz-Prskawetz (Austrian Academy of Sciences, Vienna Institute of Demography)

 The recent economic crisis felt throughout the world has placed focus in Europe on a topic that has been looming on the horizon for some time.
 The European population is ageing at a rapid rate.
 Within the next few decades, the changing ratio between workers and the retired will produce serious difficulties in financing public benefits for the elderly at the current level in most European countries.
 While some countries have undergone reforms of their public welfare systems (most prominently their pension systems), the need for further reforms is obvious considering the high levels of public debts in many of the European countries.

-The AGENTA project aims at explaining the past and forecasting the future of taxes and public transfers and services in the light of demographic change in the European Union.
+The AGENTA project aimed at explaining the past and forecasting the future of taxes and public transfers and services in the light of demographic change in the European Union.

 - the links between the public and the private sector (particularly households) in providing resources in the dependent periods of the life cycle;